astravant/digitalgarden/_pages/index.md

 permalink: /
 ---

 Hi, I'm Brandon Spiess, founder of Code of Nations.

 We're architecting the legal and economic frameworks for the next generation of intelligence.

 Hi, Brandon Spiess here.

 I'm building Code of Nations to establish the legal and economic frameworks for the next generation of intelligence.

-Interested in the areas below?
+My primary areas of interest are below.
 If they're things you like to chat about, please send me a note.

-My primary areas of interest are below.
-If these resonate with you, I'd welcome a conversation.

 - Digital Sovereignty & Machine-Readable Law
 - Constitutional Frameworks for AI